PlanterApp/planter_blog/content/posts/insectary-plants/index.md

 ![Many white chamomile flowers with yellow centers, with a syrphid fly on one of the flowers](https://ucarecdn.com/6bcdf451-1e33-451a-beff-8ae42622b9f9/Chamomile.jpg)

 Studies have found chamomile to be highly attractive to syrphid flies as well as parasitic wasps.
-Chamomile may also help attract lady beetles, lacewings, minute pirate bugs, and tachinid flies.
+Chamomile may also help to attract lady beetles, lacewings, minute pirate bugs, and tachinid flies.
 Chamomile blooms from spring right through to fall, providing a valuable season-long food source for beneficial insects.

 ### Cilantro